keithmifsud/jekyll-target-blank/README.md

 ## Usage

-All anchor tags and markdown links pointing to an external host, other than the one listed as `url` in jekyll's `_config.yml` will automatically open in a new tab once the site has been generated.
+By default all anchor tags and markdown links pointing to an external host, other than the one listed as `url` in jekyll's `_config.yml` will automatically open in a new tab once the site is generated.

 This includes pages, posts and collections. __Plain text links are not included__.